zachjicha/midiPARSEC/README.md

 # midiPARSEC

-## TODO

-* Fix parsec message formatting, fix so that both ends recognize addresses starting from 0

 midi PARser and Serial Encoding Client

 Successor to the mechO project.
 This parses a midi file and plays it on stepper motors connected to an arduino via serial.